adipandas/multi-object-tracker/README.md

 Use the caffemodel zoo from the reference [4,5] mentioned above to vary the CNN models and Play around with the codes.

-***Suggestion**: If you are looking for Speed, go for SSD-mobilenet.
+***Suggestion**: If you are looking for speed go for SSD-mobilenet.
 If you are looking for accurracy and speed go with YOLO.
-The best way is to train and fine tune your models on your dataset.*
+The best way is to train and fine tune your models on your dataset.
+Faster-RCNN will be better in accuracy as compared to YOLO.*